Oklahoma’s Implied Consent Law and the Penalties for Refusing Alcohol Testing

 Oklahoma law says that any person who operates a vehicle within the state is deemed to have given consent to BAC testing.
 If an officer has made an arrest for driving under the influence or if the person was involved in a traffic accident fatality, the officer is required to request the person submit to a breath test.
 Under certain circumstances—such as the driver being unconscious—the officer can request a blood sample be drawn to determine BAC.

-Consequences of Refusing DUI Alcohol Testing in Oklahoma
+Consequences of Refusing a Breathalyzer or Other DUI Testing in Oklahoma

 A test can't be administered without consent or a warrant, but an unlawful refusal can result in certain penalties.